AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Bollinger_Bands_B.md

 - %B is above .50 when price is above the middle band (SMA)
 - %B is below .50 when price is below the middle band (SMA)

-Mathematical description of the indicator please see at: [Mathematical Description of Bollinger Bands %B](Mathematical_Description)
+Mathematical description of the indicator can be found on the following page: [Mathematical Description of Bollinger Bands %B](Mathematical_Description)

 ## Adding indicator

-Bollinger Bands %B indicator is being added with the {api:anychart.core.stock.Plot#bbandsB}bbandsB(){api} method.
+Bollinger Bands %B indicator is added with the {api:anychart.core.stock.Plot#bbandsB}bbandsB(){api} method.
 It requires a mapping with value field in it:

 ```
 var dataTable = anychart.data.table();